h2non/node-bintray/README.md

 $ npm install bintray -g
 ```

-Otherwise for JavaScript API usage, you should install it locally
+Otherwise for JavaScript usage from your package you should install it locally

 ```shell
 $ npm install bintray --save